parthsolanke/blog-shlog/README.md

 # You should write blogs
-Blog website made with python
+Blog website made with python and ❤️